MOhhh-ok/canopy-i18n/packages/tiny-translator/README.md

 # Tiny Translator

 This is a simple translator.
+Type safe.

 ## Install